What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 Credit scores are a lifelong journey.
 They don’t magically go up hundreds of points overnight without deliberate and beneficial habits, despite what some YouTube videos or blog posts might say.
 The credit scoring system rewards consistency and discipline.

-3. Call Your Credit Card Company & Ask Them to Lower Your Interest Rate
+3. Call Your Credit Card Company and Ask Them to Lower Your Interest Rate

 We asked a few experts what they thought consumers should do when credit scores go up.
 Calling your credit card company for better rates was the most popular answer.